DeepTravel: An End-to-End Agentic Reinforcement Learning Framework for Autonomous Travel Planning Agents

-Specifically, we maintain a daily-refreshed database that incorporates an on-demand caching strategy for flight, train, and hotel search data.
-When a new query is received, the system automatically stores the latest records into the database.
-This mechanism allows the TP agent to re-access earlier tool response during RL training, enabling it to repeatedly learn from unsuccessful cases through exploring, verifying and refining its intermediate reasoning trajectories \cite{shang2025rstar2}.
+We employ an on-demand caching strategy with a 24-hour refresh cycle to maintain data relevance while ensuring training stability.
+During RL training, this mechanism is vital for ``experience replay'', allowing the TP agent to re-access earlier tool response under identical conditions.
+It also enables TP agent to repeatedly learn from unsuccessful cases through exploring, and refining its intermediate reasoning trajectories \cite{shang2025rstar2}.